Magaztu/Kafka-APIREST-test/README.md

 These are deployed in separate dockers, with a docker for zookeper and kafka as well.

-To execute or try this project, you'll need to run the following docker commands:
+To execute or try this project, you'll need to run the following docker commands,

 < docker-compose up --build >
 < docker-compose down --volumes >